Policies and Procedures

 Off-Campus Study Outside of the Junior Year

-Customarily, second-semester sophomores and first-semester juniors apply to study off campus.
+Customarily, students apply to study off campus during their junior year.
 Students at other stages in their Skidmore education are required to:

-- Submit, with their Skidmore program or Approved Program application, a one page letter of intent explaining why they want to study off campus outside of the junior year, including details about their academic plans for the remainder of their time at Skidmore;
+- Submit, with their Skidmore program or Approved Program online application, a short letter of intent explaining why they want to study off campus outside of the junior year, including details about their academic plans for the remainder of their time at Skidmore;

-- Submit a letter of faculty support (ideally from the student's faculty advisor) with their Skidmore program or Approved Program application.
+- Submit a letter of faculty support (ideally from the student's faculty advisor).
+This can be sent in an email to firstname.lastname@example.org